-- tDQSQ describes the latest valid transition of the associated DQ pins.

-- tQH describes the earliest invalid transition of the associated DQ pins.

-Falling data strobe edge parameters:

-- tDQSQ describes the latest valid transition of the associated DQ pins.

-- tQH describes the earliest invalid transition of the associated DQ pins.

-- tDQSQ; both rising/falling edges of DQS, no tAC defined

-tDQSQ; both rising/falling edges of DQS, no tAC defined.
+- tDQSQ describes the latest valid transition of the associated DQ pins. - tQH describes the earliest invalid transition of the associated DQ pins. - Falling data strobe edge parameters: - tDQSQ describes the latest valid transition of the associated DQ pins. - tQH describes the earliest invalid transition of the associated DQ pins. - tDQSQ; both rising/falling edges of DQS, no tAC defined - tDQSQ; both rising/falling edges of DQS, no tAC defined

+Figure 20.
+Data Strobe to Data Relationship

 6. tDQSQ defines the skew between DQS,DQS# to Data and does not define DQS,DQS# to Clock.

-7. Early Data transitions may not always happen at the same DQ.
+7. Early Data transitions may not always happen at the same DO.
 Data transitions of a DQ can vary (either early or late) within a burst.